 The attorney told the client about his conversation with the IRS and litigation ensued.
 This court case is the client’s attempt to prevent the IRS from communicating with their former attorney and to destroy records of confidential communications.

-About the Attorney-Client Privileged
+About the Attorney-Client Privilege

 The rules of evidence say what evidence is admissible in court.
 With respect to privileged communications, the rules generally allow any privilege allowed by state or Federal law.